LunaSare/spring2023-data-science/lectures/week4_lectures.md

 > - create a new repository on GitHub
 > - set up git for usage with GitHub
 > - `push` and `pull` changes to a remote repository
-> - clone a repository from Github
+> - `clone` a repository from Github
+> - list alternative software to git for version control
 > - list other platforms for remote version control with git.

 Live coding